Meet the presenters: Alan Kasujja

 Lawrence worked for several years as the culture correspondent for BBC World Service, before presenting the World Today daily news show.
 Among his recent assignments were politics in Havana, economic catastrophe in Las Vegas and film in Ouagadougou.

 Lawrence has worked across BBC radio news and television, as a producer and presenter on a wide variety of channels.
-Before working joining us, Lawrence worked in in local radio, taught and studied art.
+Before joining us, Lawrence worked in in local radio, and taught and studied art.
 He lives in London.

 Nuala joined the BBC in 2009, presenting and producing World Have Your Say on BBC World Service.